 A 2019 independent tribunal concluded that forced organ harvesting had taken place “on a significant scale” and that Falun Gong practitioners were the primary victims.

 Falun Gong, also known as Falun Dafa, is a spiritual practice centered on the principles of truthfulness, compassion, and forbearance.
-Introduced to the public in the early 1990s, it spread rapidly through word of mouth, with about 1 in 13 Chinese practicing Falun Gong by the end of the decade, according to state estimates.
+Introduced to the public in the early 1990s, it spread rapidly through word of mouth, with about one in 13 Chinese practicing Falun Gong by the end of the decade, according to state estimates.

-“There’s been this unwritten pact between the Chinese Communist Party and the Chinese people ...
+“There’s been this unwritten pact between the Chinese Communist Party and the Chinese people. ...
 To be rich is to be glorious—that was [former CCP leader Deng Xiaoping’s] statement, and the idea was ’stay out of politics or we’re going to crush you, but you can actually make a little money for yourself,'” he said.
 “That pact is now broken.”

 Combined with the CCP’s internal struggles, as seen with top brass being removed, “it’s a very volatile reality for the regime,” Jekielek said.